Rebalancing the cluster

 • Server constraint violations means that there are pieces of data which which have two or more of their copies on the same server.
 This is an error condition.

-• “stripe constraint violation” means that for specific pieces of data it’s not optimally striped on the drives of a specific server.
+• “stripe constraint violation” means that specific pieces of data are not optimally striped on the drives of a specific server.
 This is NOT an error condition.

 • “placement group violations” means there is an error condition.